sstadt/jekyll-portfolio/_posts/2019-05-03-vue-autosize-textarea.md

 Just a couple things worth noting here.

-We'll ultimately need a wrapper class for the effect, so it'll be less rework to just do that now.
+We'll ultimately need a wrapper element for the effect, so it will be less rework to just do that now.

 Additionally, we have the `scoped` attribute on the styles.
-This may or may not be to your liking, but if you want to reuse any input styling it would probably make those easier to find by pulling them out into a more centralized compiled stylesheet.
+If you prefer to reuse input styling it would probably make sense to pull that out into a more centralized compiled stylesheet.
 This is beyond the scope of this article.

-The last thing we need to do before getting into the meat of this component is pull this into `App.vue`.
+The last thing we need to do before getting into the meat of this component is pull it into `App.vue`.

 {% highlight html %}
 <!-- src/App.vue -->